argoproj/argo-workflows/docs/links.md

 parameters:

 - `${status.startedAtEpoch}`: Start timestamp of the workflow/pod, in the Unix epoch time format in **milliseconds**, e.g. `1609497000000`.
 - `${status.finishedAtEpoch}`: End timestamp of the workflow/pod, in the Unix epoch time format in  **milliseconds**, e.g. `1609497000000`.
-If the workflow/pod is still running, this variable will represent the currnet time.
+If the workflow/pod is still running, this variable will represent the current time.

 > v3.1 and after